1st Lux Style Awards

 This year, the city of Karachi played host to the Pakistani Film Industry.

-The official ceremony took place on 18 February 2002, at the Karachi Naval Base, in Karachi.
+The official ceremony took place on 18 February 2002, at the Karachi Air Force Base, in Karachi.
 During the ceremony, Lux Style Awards were awarded in 27 competitive categories.
 The ceremony was televised in Pakistan and internationally on ARY Digital.
 Actor Reema Khan hosted the ceremony.

 Background

 The Lux Style Awards is an award ceremony held annually in Pakistan since 2002.
 The awards celebrate "style" in the Pakistani entertainment industry, and honour the country's best talents in film, television, music, and fashion.
 Around 30 awards are given annually.

 Winners and nominees

 Winners are listed first and highlighted in boldface.